Query serving endpoints for custom models

 In this article, learn how to format scoring requests for your served model, and how to send those requests to the model serving endpoint.
 The guidance is relevant to serving custom models, which Databricks defines as traditional ML models or customized Python models packaged in the MLflow format.
 They can be registered either in Unity Catalog or in the workspace model registry.
 Examples include scikit-learn, XGBoost, PyTorch, and Hugging Face transformer models.
 See Model serving with Databricks for more information about this functionality and supported model categories.

-For query requests for generative AI and LLM workloads, see Query foundation models.
+For query requests for generative AI and LLM workloads, see Query generative AI models.

 Requirements